By Sandy Baker

 What Can You Do to Help with Anxiety?

 You’re not alone in your battle to manage anxiety and frustration in college.
-For those who are facing complications from drug use, the first step is to seek out drug and alcohol treatment.
+For those who are facing complications from drug use, the first step is to seek out alcohol and drug treatment.
 Once you are on the road to recovery, consider these strategies for reducing the anxiety and stress of college life.

 #1: Approach Problems Instead of Avoiding Them